CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 ** ** safety culture

-The term safety culture encompasses the safety-related attitudes, values ​​and fundamental convictions of an institution and all its employees.
+The term safety culture encompasses the safety-related attitudes, values ​​and fundamental beliefs of an institution and all its employees.
 The culture of safety also includes how open the handling of information security issues is lived in the institution.
 For example, a trustworthy and open communication culture is important for the effective and efficient handling of security incidents, so that security incidents can be immediately reported on and solution-oriented addressed.

 * What is the dealings in the agency or the company with business-related information and risks in general?
 Is the institution more risk-oriented or risk-avoidant?
 Is information given more freely or restrictively?
 * What are the requirements for accuracy and precision?
 Are minor errors tolerable in texts, for example, because they still have to go through several tuning processes anyway?
 Can an input error already lead to serious damage?